-We claim that $A_\aa$ and $A_{\aa'}$ are homeomorphic only if $\aa=\aa'$.
-To see this, observe that the set of condensation points of $A_\aa$ (i.e.~the set of points all of whose neighbourhoods are uncountable) is exactly $C$.
-Thus if there is a homeomorphism $f:A_\aa \to A_{\aa'}$, then $f$ must map $C$ to $C$.
-The other points have finite Cantor-Bendixson rank, and the rank is preserved by $f$, i.e.~$f$ sends isolated points to isolated points, limits of sequences of isolated points to similar points etc. Thus if $a_n=1$ for some integer $n$, then $a'_n=1$ and $f$ sends $\bar x_n\in A_\aa$ to $\bar x_n\in A_{\aa'}$.
-Conversely, if $a'_n=1$ for some $n$, then $a_n=1$.
-Thus $\aa=\aa'$. \end{proof}
+\begin{proof} Let $f$ be a homeomorphism from $\phi(\textbf{a})$ to $\phi(\textbf{b})$.
+Recall that a point in a totally disconnected space is called a \bydef{condensation point} if all of its neighborhoods are uncountable.
+Observe that the set of condensation points of $\phi(\textbf{a})$ (resp.~$\phi(\textbf{b})$) is exactly $C$.
+Hence $f(C)=C$.
+The other points of $\phi(\textbf{a})$ have finite Cantor-Bendixson rank, and the rank is preserved by $f$, i.e.~$f$ sends isolated points to isolated points, limits of sequences of isolated points to similar points etc. Thus if $a_n=1$ for some $n$, then $f((x_n,0))=(x_n,0)$ and $b_n=1$.
+Conversely, if $b_n=1$ then $a_n=1$. \end{proof}